Sylius/Sylius/docs/book/themes/themes.rst

 How to enable themes in a project?
 ----------------------------------

-To use themes inside of your project you need to add these few lines to your ``app/config/config.yml``.
+To use themes inside of your project you need to add these few lines to your ``config/packages/sylius_theme.yaml``.

 .. code-block:: yaml

    sylius_theme:
        sources:
-           filesystem: ~
+           filesystem:
+               directories:
+                    - "%kernel.project_dir%/themes"

 How to create themes?
 ---------------------